In This Article

 Nazarian compares the application of this sunscreen formula to the smoothness of silk, which might help explain the hefty price tag.
 "This is a splurge product, but it does a great job protecting against UVA and UVB," Nazarian says.
 "It’s smooth and lightweight—a cosmetically elegant product."

-This lightweight moisturizer has the added bonus of SPF 30 sun protection, thanks to the octinoxate it contains along with other chemical filters avobenzone and octocrylene.
+This lightweight moisturizer has the bonus of SPF 30 sun protection, thanks to the octinoxate it contains along with other chemical filters, avobenzone and octocrylene.
 For that reason, this protective moisturizer is one of Nazarian's top picks for daily use.
-And in case you're interested in more moisturizer with SPF options, then look no further.
+And in case you're interested in more moisturizers with SPF options, then look no further than our list of the top ones here.

 This formula, a combination of both chemical and physical blockers, is a Byrdie favorite.
 Not only does it block the harmful effects of UVA and UVB rays, but it also promises to protect against infrared radiation and free radical damage with antioxidants.